santhoshswamyv/Console-Applications/Interview Panel Application/README.md

 # *Interview Panel Application*

-Welcome to the Interview Panel Application!
 This application is designed to streamline the interview process by providing features for managing candidates, scheduling interviews, and managing HR personnel.